bellbind/python-specfor/README.md

 ## Features

-- Decorator based Spec definition
+- Python decorator based Spec definition
 - "Spec" definition is compatible with unittest.TestCase
-- Spec files can execute with unittest/nose
+- Spec files can execute with unittest or nose
 - Markdown document generator from spec file
-- RSpec like Expectation (e.g. "the[xxx].should.be yyy")
+- RSpec like Expectation (e.g. `the[xxx].should.be[yyy]`)
 - Decorator based Mock generator

 ## Spec Example